Like Pickle Juice on a Cookie

 by Julie Sternberg (2011)

-Eleanor’s loyalty is her strength but Eleanor’s loyalty also causes her suffering.
-She is sullen and resists connecting with everyone including her new babysitter.
-Until she opens her eyes and heart and is willing to expand herself to new ways of connecting with all sorts of people.
+Eleanor’s loyalty is her strength, but Eleanor’s loyalty also causes her suffering.
+She is sullen and resists connecting with everyone, including her new babysitter.
+That is, until she opens her eyes and heart and is willing to expand herself to new ways of connecting with all sorts of people.

 The cover art of Like Pickle Juice on a Cookie looks cartoonish and simple, but the story inside introduces learning new interpersonal skills with patience and grace, and Sternberg’s careful, simple prose teaches young readers about accepting people as they are.
 If you would like to demonstrate the art of being gentle to your students and families, read and share Like Pickle Juice on a Cookie with them.